ethereum/homestead-guide/source/account-management.rst

 Using Eth
 --------------------------------------------------------------------------------

-Every options related to key management available using geth can be used the same way in eth.
+Every option related to key management available using geth can be used the same way in eth.

 Below are "account" related options: